mpi-performance-guidelines/mpi-performance-guidelines.github.io/dynamic-sparse.md

 }
 ```

-As you can see, this version is more lengthy.
-As a user, there must be a
+As you can see, the nonblocking census is longer and involves more
-clear benefit to the longer version if it is to be developed and
+complex logic.
+As a user, there must be a clear benefit to the longer
-maintained in application codes.
-For our experiment, we will run the
+version if it is to be developed and maintained in application
-example for 1000 iterations of each algorithm and compare the average
+codes.
+For our experiment, we will run the example for 1000 iterations
-communication time.
-For this run we use 8 JLSE Skylake nodes with 56
+of each algorithm and compare the average communication time.
+For this
-processes per node to fully subscribe the CPU cores.
-The MPI in use is
+run we use 8 JLSE Skylake nodes with 56 processes per node to fully
-MPICH 4.2.3.
+subscribe the CPU cores.
+The MPI in use is MPICH 4.2.3.

 #### Experiment